import numpy as np

 A widespread application of the 2D Fourier transform is JPEG format.
 Here's how it works:

-(1) It first breaks the image into small 8x8 squares.
 (2) It converts each square into frequencies using the Discrete Cosine Transform.
 The sine part is discarded for compression.
-(3) It keeps the important low frequencies that our eyes can see well.
-(4) It throws away most of the high frequencies that our eyes don’t notice much.

 These steps make the file much smaller while still looking good to us.

-A key lesson from image processing#
+4 A key lesson from image processing

 We have seen an equivalence between convolution in the pixel (spatial) domain and multiplication in the frequency domain.
 Using the Fourier transform, an image is decomposed into a sum of basis waves.
 The kernel can be thought of as a filter that suppresses some basis waves and allows others to pass through.